 The reports of Statutory Auditor and Secretarial Auditor forming part of this Annualreport do not contain any qualification reservation or adverse remarks.
 During the yearthe Statutory Auditors have not reported any matter under Section 143 (12) of the Acttherefore no detail is required to be disclosed under the applicable provisions of theAct.

 In compliance with the requirements of Section 148 of the Companies Act 2013 read withCompanies (Cost Records and Audit) Rules 2014 as amended from time to time M/s ChandraWadhwa & Co.
-(Firm Registration No. 00239) Cost Accountants were engaged to carryout Audit of Cost Records of the Company for the Financial Year 2016-17.
+(Firm Registration No. 00239) Cost Accountants were appointed to carryout Audit of Cost Records of the Company for the Financial Year 2017-18.
 The Board of yourCompany on the basis of the recommendation of the Audit Committee had approved there-appointment of M/s Chandra Wadhwa & Co.
 (Firm Registration No. 00239) CostAccountants as the Cost Auditors for the financial year ending March 31 2019.